AriaSalvatrice/AriaModules/README.md

 - **Scene slot**: Those 16 buttons allow you to save 16 different scales.
 Navigating to a scene slot loads that scale, and changes to the scale from any source are saved to the active scene.
 TODO:You can right-click on those buttons to copy and paste scales.
 You can map those buttons via MIDI!
 - **Scene input**: Navigates the scenes via CV.
 Useful with a step sequencer!
 Accepts 0V~10V.
 When plugged in, the buttons can't be operated manually anymore.

+The scenes only save the scales: the position of the knobs are global.

 ### Text input to scenes

-TODO:You can write down or paste chords from the clipboard, and have it transformed to **QQQQ** scenes!
-The **Keyboard** button lets you type them in, and the **Paste** button reads them from the clipboard.
-The three following notations are supported (which you're using is automatically detected):
+TODO:With the **Keyboard** button, you can write down or paste chords from the clipboard, and have it transformed to **QQQQ** scenes!
+The three following notations are supported:

 - **Lead sheet notation**: Chord symbols, separated with spaces, commas, or hyphens.
-It's pretty liberal in what it accepts!
-For example, this is a valid input: `G am C B, E/G# Bb A,Fsus2  Csus2`
+It's pretty liberal in what it accepts.
+For example, this is a valid input: `G am B, E/G# Bb - A,Fsus2  Csus2 D(add9)`
-- **Roman numeral notation**: FIXME:
+- **Roman numeral notation**: Roman numerals, separated with spaces, commas, or hyphens.
+The tonic will be set to the current position of the **Key** knob.
+To denote minor chords, rather than use lowercase, you need an explicit `m` after the numeral: `III im7 VIsus4` rather than `III im VIsus4`.
+It's a lot more fiddly than lead sheet notation and will only recognize basic progressions.
-- **Portable Sequence**: Simultaneous notes from a [portable sequence](https://github.com/squinkylabs/SquinkyVCV/blob/master/docs/clipboard-format.md) are interpreted as a new scale.
-Other devices lets you export those sequences to the clipboard, but you can also choose to type down all the JSON manually - it builds character.
+- **Portable Sequence**: Simultaneous notes from a [portable sequence](https://github.com/squinkylabs/SquinkyVCV/blob/master/docs/clipboard-format.md) are interpreted as a scale.
+You can also export the  as such.

 The LCD will tell you whether the import worked.